DanielBMarkham/Info-Ops/manuscript/chapter20.md

 Next is "administer flying tests".
 Next to "administrator" we add "administer flying tests"

 Wait!
 "Test" seems like an important word.
 We'll be talking about that a lot.
-But it's not in our domain model!
+But "test" is not in our domain model!
 Yikes!
 We make a note to add it later (Or add it right away.
-You can do it either way) And what does the test actually check, anyway?
+You can do it either way).
+And what does the test actually check, anyway?
 It checks how much of the training material has been learned by the possum, right?
-So --- where's "training material".
+So --- where's "training material"?
 That's an important phrase.
 Don't see it anywhere either.

 Well frack.
 This is getting out of hand.
 So we make a note to add "training material" and continue on.

-"Assign possums to classes" affects possums, course, teacher, training period, administrator
+"Assign possums to classes" affects possums, course, teacher, training period, administrator.

 Wait a minute.
 We catch these possums in the woods, right?
 So how do we know that they're eligible for classes?
 Don't we have to enroll them?

 Geesh.
 Ok.
-So add "Enroll possums into school" to our list of things to add
+So add "Enroll possums into school" to our list of things to add later.

 Now we have "launch possums from catapults" which involves a teacher during a training period taking a possum and shooting him into space using a catapult.
-Hey, learning to fly ain't easy.
+(Hey, learning to fly ain't easy.)

 "Clean possums" affects only the teacher and the possum involved

 "Create training material" is where a teacher creates training material for a course which needs to be approved by an administrator

-"Create flying tests" uses the teacher, training material, course, and administrator again
+"Create flying tests" uses the teacher, training material, course, and administrator again.

 So now we have each noun phrase listed by connections, then all the behaviors it supports, like this: